Amazon EC21.46.1Minimum Jenkins requirement: 2.150.1ID: ec2

 Configure AMI for Spot Support

-In order for your EC2 instance to know that it is to be a Jenkins slave, it must be preconfigured with start up commands so that it can register itself with Jenkins.
-The Jenkins information is passed to the Spot slaves via EC2 user-data.
-This information includes the name that Jenkins has given the slave, and the configured URL for the Jenkins master node.
+In order for your EC2 instance to know that it is to be a Jenkins agent, it must be preconfigured with start up commands so that it can register itself with Jenkins.
+The Jenkins information is passed to the Spot agents via EC2 user-data.
+This information includes the name that Jenkins has given the agent, and the configured URL for the Jenkins master node.

-Sample scripts for assisting in configuring an Ubuntu based AMI to work with the Jenkins ec2-plugin and Spot slaves are included with the installation of the plugin.
+Sample scripts for assisting in configuring an Ubuntu based AMI to work with the Jenkins ec2-plugin and Spot agents are included with the installation of the plugin.